chyzonroyal-jpg/rxcheck-ng/README.md

-# rxcheck-ng
+# smartrx-ng
-AI-powered medication safety checker for Nigeria
+Medication Safety and Duplication Checker for Nigeria